elwayman02/ember-scroll-modifiers/docs/modifiers/scroll-into-view.md

 # scroll-into-view

 This modifier scrolls to the associated element.
-By default it uses `scrollIntoView`, but if an offset is passed as an option it uses `scrollTo` and calculates the `options.top` attribute.
+By default it uses `scrollIntoView`, but if a top or left offset is passed as an option it uses `scrollTo` and calculates the `options.top` and/or `options.left` attribute.

 ## When you should use this modifier

 You should use this modifier whenever you need to have an element scrolled into view.
-If there is a element, such as a fixed header, passing in an `offset` will scroll to the element minus the `offset` value.
+If there is a element, such as a fixed header or sidebar, passing in a `topOffset` or `leftOffset` will scroll to the element minus the that offset value.